aleph2c/miros/doc/glossary.rst

       as there are active objects in the trace.

    Statechart
-      A statechart is a Hierarchical State Machine with it's own queue for the events it hasn't reacted against yet and a thread in which it can run.
-      The word was invented by David Harel and it is often used as a synonym for active object or factory in this documentation.
+      A statechart is a :term:`hierarchical state machine<Hierarchical State Machine>` with it's own queue for the events it hasn't reacted against yet and a thread in which it can run.
+The word was invented by David Harel and it is often used as a synonym for :term:`active object<Active Object>` or :term:`factory<Factory>` in this documentation.

    Pattern
       A statechart pattern is an example of how to structure a map with some of